hoodoer/JS-Tap/README.md

 **Important:** Make sure you generate the ticket from the correct domain entry.
 For example, `reddit.com` and `www.reddit.com` are separate domain entries in the beacon's data — pick the one that holds the authentication cookies.

-#### Installing BEX Conductor
+#### Installing JS-Tap Conductor

-BEX Conductor is a standalone Firefox MV2 extension.
+JS-Tap Conductor is a standalone Firefox MV2 extension.
 It **must be Firefox** — it relies on Firefox's MV2 `webRequestBlocking` API to inject headers into outgoing requests, which Chrome MV3 does not support.

 To load it as a temporary extension:

 1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
 2. Click **"Load Temporary Add-on..."**
-3. Browse to the `bex-conductor/` directory and select `manifest.json`
+3. Browse to the `jstap-conductor/` directory and select `manifest.json`

-The BEX Conductor icon (the JS-Tap logo) will appear in the Firefox toolbar.
+The JS-Tap Conductor icon (the JS-Tap logo) will appear in the Firefox toolbar.
 Temporary extensions persist until Firefox is closed — you'll need to re-load after a restart.

-#### Using BEX Conductor
+#### Using JS-Tap Conductor

-1. Click the BEX Conductor icon in the toolbar to open the popup.
+1. Click the JS-Tap Conductor icon in the toolbar to open the popup.
-2. Paste the BEX ticket into the text area and click **Import**.
+2. Paste the JS-Tap ticket into the text area and click **Import**.
-3. BEX Conductor will:
+3. JS-Tap Conductor will:
    - **Set all cookies** for the domain, including httpOnly cookies (extensions have this privilege).
    - **Register header injection** — Authorization headers and other captured headers are injected into every matching request via `webRequest.onBeforeSendHeaders`.
    - **Spoof User-Agent** — The victim's User-Agent string replaces yours in all outgoing request headers for that domain.